I traveled to San Juan, Puerto Rico, for four days and three nights for a bachelorette party. Here is what I learned.

 6. Cell Phone Service

 T-Mobile and AT&T are the only cell phone providers that will work in Puerto Rico.
-People with Verizon will have to set up a travel plan ahead of time to be able to utilize their device.
-As cheap as I am, it is worth it and will help you with your transportation and traveling needs.
+People with Verizon will have to set up a travel plan ahead of time to be able to utilize their devices.
+As cheap as I am, it is worth it and will help you with your transportation and travel needs.

 7. Foods and Drinks You Need to Try